ChayaLipshitz/My-Store-project-CS/README.md

 - To update the quantity of a product in an order, click the product you want to update.
 - To remove a product from an order, click the product you want to remove.
 - To submit an order, click the "Submit Order" button.

+### Simulation:
+- To start the simulation, click the "Start Simulation" button in the landing page.
+- To stop The simulation, click the "Stop Simulation" button in the simulation page.
+- If the simulation system finish to pocess the all orders, this page sill closed by default.

 ***